 EXTEMPORANEOUS SPEAKING topics will alternate each round from Domestic and International Topics assigned:

 ROUND 1 = President Donald J. Trump

-POLICY TOPIC: RESOLVED: The United States Federal Government should substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.
+POLICY TOPIC: RESOLVED: The United States federal government should substantially reduce Direct Commercial Sales and/or Foreign Military Sales of arms from the United States.

 IMPORTANT THINGS FOR COACHES TO REMEMBER